MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 ![Microsoft 365 Business Voice without a calling plan](../media/licensing-small-business-without-callingplan.png)

-But keep in mind that [Microsoft 365 Business Voice](https://www.microsoft.com/microsoft-365/business/business-voice) is designed for small and medium-sized businesses who have up to 300 users.
+Keep in mind that [Microsoft 365 Business Voice](https://www.microsoft.com/microsoft-365/business/business-voice) is designed for small and medium-sized businesses who have up to 300 users.

-If you're a small or medium-sized business (less than 300 users) who has already bought Microsoft 365 Enterprise (or EDU, GOV or Nonprofit) licenses, you can still buy add-on licenses for these voice features, however, you have the option of moving from that license and buying and assigning a [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-products?&activetab=tab:primaryr2) plan and [Microsoft 365 Business Voice](https://www.microsoft.com/microsoft-365/business/business-voice).
-In some cases, depending on the features that you want, it might be less expensive to get a Business plan with Microsoft Business Voice.
+If you're a small or medium-sized business (less than 300 users) who already has a Microsoft 365 Enterprise (or EDU, GOV or Nonprofit) plan, you can still buy add-on licenses for these voice features.
+However, you have the option to move from that license and buy and assign a [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-products?&activetab=tab:primaryr2) plan and [Microsoft 365 Business Voice](https://www.microsoft.com/microsoft-365/business/business-voice).
+In some cases, depending on the features that you want, it might be more cost effective to get a Microsoft 365 Business plan with Microsoft 365 Business Voice.

 ****